+Substitution

-Substitution: This is the basis of how people use formulae in the world, especially in the world of Science.
+This is the basis of how people use formulae in the world, especially in the world of Science.

+Expanding and Factorising

-Expanding and Factorising: Expanding brackets and factorising will enable you to improve your problem solving skills.
-Students will factorise linear expressions and will be extended to factorise quadratic expressions.
+Expanding brackets and factorising will enable you to improve your problem solving skills

 Index Laws will also be looked at, and we will look at formulae used within other fields, such as Science.

-1. Integers, Decimals, Rounding and Standard Form Basic number skills for positive, negative numbers and decimals This unit starts with addition, subtraction, multiplication and division using positive and negative numbers.
+1. Integers, Decimals, Rounding and Standard Form

+Basic number skills for positive, negative numbers and decimals

+This unit starts with addition, subtraction, multiplication and division using positive and negative numbers.
+Negative numbers are often used in temperature and sometimes seen in bank statements.
 It is essential for you to become familiar with calculations with decimals as they appear in measurements, rounding, probability, money and averages that you will visit later in the year.

 Order of operations, Factors and multiples